mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 The working group concluded that there is ample scope for logic programming in bioinformatics.
-Future work inludes expansion of accessing semantic web databases using adding SPARQLProg, expanding the BioLink model and adding dynamic SPARQL support to miniKanren.
+Future work inludes expansion of accessing semantic web databases using SPARQLProg, expanding the BioLink model, and adding dynamic SPARQL support to miniKanren.

 # References